vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 to know approximately how much storage I needed, what operating system I was going to run this on, and what my long term options are.

-[FreeNAS][2] is the most ubiquitous operating system I fould for building a NAS.
+[FreeNAS][2] is the most ubiquitous operating system I found for building a NAS.
 This operating system has a lot of traction not just for the hobbyist but also commercially.
-It's large community and targeted purpose made it appealing.
+Its large community and targeted purpose made it appealing.
 I installed it on a virtual machine just to check it out, and came away fairly impressed.
 The web-GUI is nice, if not a little complicated.
-It can easily handle all of the tasks that I wanted it to, which is basically a file share and TimeMachine.
+It can easily handle all of the tasks that I wanted it to, which is basically a file share and Time Machine.

 FreeNAS also had one other thing that I was keen on using, which is the ZFS file system.
 ZFS is an interesting file system.
 It's modern, at least in